tony80422/AWS-Fraud-Detection-Analysis/README.md

 ### Step 8 — Monitor with CloudWatch & SNS

 CloudWatch collects Lambda execution logs, Kinesis stream throughput, and SageMaker endpoint invocation metrics.
-Configure an alarm to trigger an SNS notification to `fraud-alert-topic` when the fraud rate exceeds your defined threshold.
+Configure an alarm to trigger an SNS notification to `fraud-alert` when the fraud rate exceeds your defined threshold.

 ---